SoftwareSam29/mitfacts/README.md

   1.Github account
   2.Terminal

-  Start by forking the repository "mitfacts" on Github, then clone the forked repository onto your laptop using terminal(git clone [ForkedRepositoryAddress]), navigate to the forked repository in your computer, run command "npm install", once installed run a test using "npm test", find failed tests and the file where code needs to be corrected, correct the neeeded code, run new "npm test", if all tests have passed push new changes onto Github; 1. git add.
+  Start by forking the repository "mitfacts" on Github, Then clone the forked repository onto your laptop using terminal(git clone [ForkedRepositoryAddress]), Navigate to the forked repository in your computer, Run command "npm install", Once installed run a test using "npm test", Find failed tests and the file where code needs to be corrected, Correct the neeeded code, Run new "npm test", If all tests have passed push new changes onto Github; 1. git add.
 2. git commit -m 'description of action".
 </p>